billforward/billforward-js/README.md

 #### Verify with a form

 After we have successfully created a bank account we have to verify it to be able to use it for a payment.

-The way `stripe` verify its bank accounts is through `micro deposits`.
+The way Stripe verifies its bank accounts is through **micro deposits**.

 After a bank account is created, two micro deposits (of the order of a couple tens of cents) are made on the BillForward Account's bank account.
 The two amounts have to  be used as input values for the next step.

-Here is how the `html` code is supposed to look like:
+How the _HTML_ code is supposed to look:

 ```html
 <form id="verify-form">